Shalyne-K/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Change mode of the hello file
+Set mode of hello file as that of olleh